vitaliybeinspired/Artificial-Intelligence/README.md

 Add emotion detection model that uses OpenCV (Computer Vision)

 # Day 24
-Adding speech emotion analyzer folder.
+Adding speech emotion analyzer folder from Mitesh Puthran.
 I learned about using pyaudio to record self in python.